Hyagoro/PID_controler/README.md

 #### Choose the right parameters

 I tried to program  the twiddle algorithm to fine tune the parameter, but it didn't work well.
-So, I finally tune the parameters manually by adding or substracting 1 to `P` and `D` regarding the `CTE` values.
+So, I finally tune the parameters manually by adding or substracting 0.05 for to `P` and 0.5 for `D` regarding the `CTE` values.